ben-manes/gradle-versions-plugin/README.md

 imported, so neither is reported.
 The BOM's entry names every platform project that imports it, by build tree path.

+The platform behind a constrained module's version is included in that module's own entry either way, as `constrained by the platform :platform` for a platform project included in the build and `constrained by the platform group:artifact` for a BOM, whose own version appears on its own entry.
+A platform is only included when its constraint is the same version the entry shows: if something else in the build required a higher version and won out, changing the platform would not change that version.
+The coordinate to bump appears on the entry where the version is held (see
+[Respecting declared bounds](#respecting-declared-bounds)).
+This line does not depend on `checkConstraints`.
+The same names are present in the JSON and XML reports as `constrainedBy`, beside the `platformProjects` importers of a platform's own entry.

 <details open>
 <summary>Kotlin</summary>